chrislo27/RhythmHeavenRemixEditor/README.md

 ![Tapalong screen](http://i.imgur.com/XefcYPM.png "Tap to the rhythm to find the BPM")

 Rhythm Heaven is not my property - it is the property of Nintendo.
 This is just a community project and this is free for others to use however they like (abiding by the code's GPL-3.0 license).

+Use of the Lua logo is copyright © 1998 Lua.org.
+Graphic design of the Lua logo by Alexandre Nakonechnyj.